getredash/website/src/pages/kb/user-guide/users/authentication-options.md

 1. Enable/disable password based login.
 2. Google SSO: add Google Apps based domains to allow login from.
 Any user with a Google account from these domain(s) will be able to login.
 If they don't have an account yet, an account will be automatically created.

+   Github SSO: add email domains to allow login from.
+Any user with a github account from these domain(s) will be able to login.
 3. Enable/disable SAML support.

 Once you enable SAML, additional settings will appear: